 ISS-ABOVE is proud to partner and collaborate with the following companies and non-profits

-The Center for the Advancement of Science in Space (CASIS).
-In 2011, NASA chose CASIS to be the sole manager of the International Space Station U.S. National Laboratory.
+The ISS National Lab.
+In 2011, NASA chose ISS National Lab (CASIS) to be the sole manager of the International Space Station U.S. National Laboratory.
 The mission of CASIS is to maximize use of this unparalleled platform for innovation, which can benefit all humankind and inspire a new generation to look to the stars.

 The Planetary Society has a mission to empower the world's citizens to advance space science and exploration.
 As the world's largest non-profit space interest organization they sponsor projects that seed innovative space technologies, nurture creative young minds and advocate for our future in space.
 Jointly, we work on: